 Use water sparingly without soap.
-Too much liquid applied to the skin may discolor the scales permanently by reacting with the tannin applied during the modification of the snakeskin.
+Too much liquid applied to the surface of your purse may discolor the scales permanently by reacting with the tannin used during the modification of the snakeskin.

-Remove salt stains from your snakeskin handbag with a desalting liquid.
+If there are salt stains on your snakeskin handbag, remove them with a desalting liquid.

 Repair flaking snakeskin handbags with glazing.

 A professional handbag restorer applies a clear glaze to the skin to return the scales to their original shine and luster.
-Costs to reglaze a small snakeskin handbag in 2010 may range from 100 to 200 dollars.
+Costs to reglaze a small snakeskin purse in 2016 may range from 100 to 200 dollars.

-Have your snakeskin handbag professionally cleaned once a year to maintain the bag’s shine appeal.
+- Have your snakeskin handbag professionally cleaned once a year to maintain the bag’s shine eye appeal.